 - a) The maturity of the hedge should not exceed the maturity of the underlying transaction.
 The currency of hedge and tenor, subject to the above restrictions, are left to the customer.
 Where the currency of hedge is different from the currency of the underlying exposure, the risk management policy of the corporate, approved by the Board of the Directors, should permit such type of hedging. - b) Where the exact amount of the underlying transaction is not ascertainable, the contract may be booked on the basis of reasonable estimates.
 However, there should be periodical review of the estimates. - c) Foreign currency loans/bonds will be eligible for hedge only after final approval is accorded by the Reserve Bank, where such approval is necessary or Loan Registration Number is allotted by the Reserve Bank. - d) Global Depository Receipts (GDRs)/American Depository Receipts (ADRs) will be eligible for hedge only after the issue price has been finalized. - e) Balances in the Exchange Earner's Foreign Currency (EEFC) accounts sold forward by the account holders shall remain earmarked for delivery and such contracts shall not be cancelled.
-They are, however, eligible for rollover, on maturity. - f) In case of contracted exposures, forward contracts, involving Rupee as one of the currencies, in respect of all current account transactions as well as capital account transactions with a residual maturity of one year or less may be freely cancelled and rebooked. - g) In case of forward contracts involving Rupee as one of the currencies, booked by residents in respect of all hedge transactions, if cancelled with one AD Category I bank can be rebooked with another AD Category I bank subject to the following conditions:
+They are, however, eligible for rollover, on maturity. - f) Forward contracts booked by residents irrespective of the type and tenor of the underlying exposure, once cancelled, cannot be rebooked.
+However, exporters are allowed to cancel and rebook forward contracts to the extent of 25 percent of the contracts booked in a financial year for hedging their contracted export exposures. - g) In case of forward contracts involving Rupee as one of the currencies, booked by residents in respect of all hedge transactions, if cancelled with one AD Category I bank can be rebooked with another AD Category I bank subject to the following conditions: